eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/developer/basyx_java_v2/alpine_virtualmachine_setup_dev_tutorials/alpine_virtualmachine_setup_dev_all_in_one.md

 ## Virtual Box
 ### Import the Base Image
 Import the machine (*File -> Import Appliance*) with the following settings:
-- Tick only the network adapter checkbox
+- Tick only the network adapter checkbox.
-- MAC Address Policy: Include only NAT network adapter MAC addresses
+- MAC Address Policy: Include only NAT network adapter MAC addresses.

 ### Create a Shared Folder